TLF-Contract-Claims-Insight-8.jpg

 • Extrinsic Evidence in the Solicitation Phase

+In resolving the meaning of ambiguous terms in case of interpretive disputes in federal contracts, adjudicative forums often look to the discussions between the government and prospective contractors in the solicitation phase of the procurement.
 Statements made by government officials during their interactions with prospective contractors at pre-proposal conferences, industry days, or pre-award testing may be used as evidence in contract interpretations as long as such statements do not directly contradict the contract language.
 As with other extrinsic evidence in the context of contract interpretation, written communications, such as handouts and meeting minutes, generally hold much more weight than oral statements made by government officials.
-Therefore, early stage communications between the parties often determine whether they intend to assign specific meanings to any ambiguous terms at issue.

 • Extrinsic Evidence in the Performance Phase